Mehrsa-Mohajeri-Developer/Personal_Website_Bootstrap_Project_7/README.md

 # Personal_Website_Bootstrap_Project_7

-**If you want to see a full responsive project with tailwind, be sure to look at my code.
+**If you want to see a full responsive personal website with tailwind, be sure to look at my code.
 I hope you enjoy it! ♥️**

 ![screencapture-mehrsa-mohajeri-developer-github-io-Personal-Website-Bootstrap-Project-7-2023-11-03-20_43_23](https://github.com/Mehrsa-Mohajeri-Developer/Sports_Tailwind_Project_10/assets/145048780/2d4a1518-b2c9-4d12-86a2-1ced534ec2c3)